-As organizations implement remote work at scale, a lot of organizations that sized their firewall based on how many branches they have, and not on how many users might need to log in remotely, are facing severe issues related to scalability.
-Fortunately, FortiGate customers have been able to leverage its inherent scalability due to its use of custom security processors to provide more VPN connections – both connections per second and concurrent connections – than any comparable solution.
+As organizations implement remote work at scale, a lot of organizations that sized their firewall based on how many branches they have, and not on how many users might need remote network access, are facing severe issues related to scalability.
+Fortunately, FortiGate customers have been able to leverage its inherent scalability due to its use of custom security processors to provide more VPN connections – both connections per second and concurrent connections – than any comparable teleworker security solution.
+As organizations continue to implement the use of business-critical applications, Secure SD-WAN functionality is also going to be critical.

 Application traffic that used to run over the high-performance internal LAN is now having to utilize the scarce bandwidth resources of WAN connectivity.
 For example, the use of video conferencing is so high right now that remote user experience is often severely degraded.
 This means that all of those connections between remote workers and the core network through a free VPN connection also need to be balanced and managed.
 And critical applications – whether on the local network or in the cloud – need to be prioritized, which is precisely the sort of challenge that SD-WAN was designed to address.